applicationdesignframework/applicationdesignframework.github.io/examples/iam-session-broker/README.md

 ![](/images/iam-session-broker-application-architecture.svg)

 API Gateway should authorize requests and throttle if needed to prevent the “noisy neighbor” problem.
 API Gateway should proxy all authorized and non-throttled requests to API.
-API should 1/ fetch access metadata from Access Database 2/ call Temporary Security Credentials Provider to assume the Service Role 3/ call Temporary Security Credentials Provider using the Service Role credentials to assume the access role 4/ return the scoped temporary security credentials.
+The API should: 1/ fetch access metadata from access database 2/ call temporary security credentials provider to get the service principal role credentials 3/ call temporary security credentials provider using the service principal role credentials to get the application access principal role credentials 4/ return the scoped application access principal role credentials.

 _API Gateway_